asiminah/asiminah.github.io/submenu/appliedlinalg.md

 **Midterms:** There will be two midterms.
 Midterm 1 is on Thur.
 2/16 and Midterm 2 is on Thur.
 4/6.
 Practice midterms and review material will be posted on HuskyCT.

 **Final exam:** The final exam will be cummulative and during finals week.
+No make-ups will be given unless for a reason approved by the Dean of Students.